forta-network/docs/docs/how-forta-works.md

 ### Detection bot developers

+The vehicles for monitoring smart contracts on Forta are called detection bots – virtual security cameras that broadcast a public feed.
+Any developer can write and publish a detection bot on the Forta network, and anyone can subscribe to a bot and receive its alerts.
+The more detection bots running on Forta, the safer Web3 becomes.

 **You can develop** and deploy your own detection bots on Forta using the [SDK](https://docs.forta.network/en/latest/quickstart/).
 There are many [templates](https://github.com/arbitraryexecution/forta-agent-templates) and [examples](https://github.com/forta-protocol/forta-agent-examples) you can work from.
 There are also a growing number of development teams who you can hire to develop Forta bots for your project (visit the [Bot Development Marketplace](https://www.notion.so/forta/Agent-Development-Marketplace-f8584bee618746319e9615f7a045df37) or contact the Forta Foundation at [info@forta.org](mailto:info@forta.org) for more information).

 If you are an independent dev that wants to develop detection bots, you can visit Forta’s [Bot Development Marketplace](https://forta.notion.site/Agent-Development-Marketplace-f8584bee618746319e9615f7a045df37) to discover RFPs, apply for Grants or participate in Forta Development Contests, which are announced in the [Forta Discord](https://discord.com/invite/KACdTEutQq).

 ### Scan node operators

+Scan node operators run the detection bots that Forta’s work assigner directs to them, against each block of transactions.
+When the bots detect a specific condition or event, the network emits an alert which is stored on IPFS.

 #### Become a node operator